phouse512/blog/_posts/2017-03-14-practical-unit-testing-mocks-python-3.markdown

 comments: true
 ---

-Over the course of writing production Python the past year, I've learned a bit about writing effective unit-tests as well.
+Over the course of writing Python in the past year, I've learned a bit about writing effective unit-tests.
 Here is a collection of some of the common use-cases I've come across while writing tests in Python.

+Unit Testing
+: unit test basics
+: unittest.TestCase
+: what do you test?

 Mocking
 : mocking methods of a class